gscrow/dressipi-com/solutions/data-insights.markdown

       help you understand whether you should over or under index compared to the industry.
     image: "/uploads/data-insights_key-predictions.png"
     hres-image: "/uploads/data-insights_key-predictions@2x.png"
-  - title: Predictive Retail
-    body: Improve your buying, merchandising and QA processes by using specific customer data and specific garment feature data.
-This can be used to better predict your current customers’ actual propensities to buy and keep certain categories and specific garments.
-    image: "/uploads/data-insights_predictive-retail.png"
-    hres-image: "/uploads/data-insights_predictive-retail.png@2x.png"
 - title: Key Benefits
   handle: benefits
   is-centered: true